ovh/docs/pages/cloud/private-cloud/take_a_snapshot_or_a_clone/guide.en-gb.md

 > [!primary]
 >
-> If you cloned without any custumization, make sure it is safe to boot the new VM.
+> If you cloned without any customization, make sure it is safe to boot the new VM.
 If it is cloned from a fixed IP VM, you should disable the Network Card to avoid IP conflicts for example.